Alcohol can increase the amount of acid in your stomach.

 Gastritis is inflammation of the stomach lining.
 Alcohol can cause gastritis by irritating the lining of your stomach.

-Gastritis can happen while you are drinking, causing pain and sickness.
+Gastritis can happen suddenly while you are drinking.
+It can cause pain and sickness.

 Gastritis can also be a long-lasting condition.